-At June 30, 2016, the District reported a liability of \$6,545,348 for its proportionate share of the net pension liability.
-The net pension liability was measured as of December 31, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2014.
+At June 30, 2017, the District reported a liability of \$6,643,169, for its proportionate share of the net pension liability.
+The net pension liability was measured as of December 31, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2016.
 Accordingly, update procedures were used to roll forward the total pension liability to the measurement date.
 The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating members.
-At December 31, 2015, the District's proportion was 1.801%, which increased by 0.020% from its proportion measured at December 31, 2014.
+At December 31, 2016, the District's proportion was 1.724%, which decreased by 0.077% from its proportion measured at December 31, 2015.
+Changes of assumptions included a decrease in the discount rate from 8.0% to 7.75%.